Contents

-A Commission Agreement is used when an individual or business, usually a salesperson, will sell for, or introduce clients to, a third party.
-They will then receive a commission for the sale or introduction.
+A Commission Agreement is used when an individual or business, usually a salesperson, sells for or introduces clients to a third party.
+In return, they earn a commission for each sale or introduction made.

-Generating some sales by way of commission is a great way to earn some extra cash, but you want to make sure that your rights are protected and that your revenue streams are secured.
-This is why you need a contract to formalise this agreement.
+Generating sales by way of commission is a great way to earn extra income, but it’s crucial to ensure your rights are protected and your revenue streams are secure.
+That’s why you need a well-drafted contract to formalise the arrangement.

 Why Do I Need A Commission Agreement?

-Whether you are utilising an individual or business to sell your product or services, or you are the seller, having a Commission Agreement in place will provide certainty in terms of how commissions are calculated, and set out parties rights and obligations.
+Whether you are engaging an individual or a business to sell your products or services – or if you are the seller – having a Commission Agreement in place provides clarity on how commissions are calculated and clearly outlines the rights and obligations of all parties involved.
+This not only prevents misunderstandings but also helps maintain a professional working relationship.

 What Is Included?

-• Audit rights to ensure commissions are appropriately paid
+- Audit rights to ensure commissions are properly paid

 Need Help?